Love smooth houmous? This is the houmous recipe you have been waiting for!

-4 tbsp water (can use reserved water from the can of chickpeas
+- 4 tbsp water (can use the chickpea water if you want)

 - Open a tin of chickpeas, drain the water into a bowl and reserve for later

 - Peel the chickpeas!
-It makes all the difference and doesn’t take long – around 10-15 minutes.
-If you are watching your favourite tv programme at the time you will barely notice you are doing it!
+I promise you it makes all the difference and doesn’t take long – around 10-15 minutes.
+If you are watching your favourite TV programme at the time you will barely notice you are doing it!

-- Blitz the peeled chickpeas in a food processor – I only have a handheld blender and I blitz mine in a tall measuring jug which although a bit slower, does the job.
+- Blitz the peeled chickpeas in a food processor.
+I use a hand held blender with a small bowl attachment which does the job brilliantly.

 - Then one after the other (mixing well in between times) add the rest of the ingredients – I usually add the crushed garlic first, then the lemon juice, then the olive oil, then the tahini and then the salt, paprika and pepper.
 Adding them gradually ensures that the texture stays smooth.

-- Once made it can be eaten immediately or stored in the fridge for later use.
+- Once made it can be eaten immediately or stored in the fridge.
+Use within a few days.

 What to do with the leftover bits so that it is a zero waste houmous recipe